Essential International Standards and Registries for Web Developers

 Data access management

-The following explains how websites should manage secure data, including cases where authentication is done by a third-party.
+The following explains how websites should manage access to secure data, including cases where authentication is done by a third-party.

 - Usernames and passwords containing international characters